 If you’ve been curious about trail running but just can’t find the motivation to drive to a trail, this running challenge is a great way to get started.

-Complete 2 of your runs each week on a trail instead of the sidewalk or road.
+Complete one of your runs each week on a trail instead of the sidewalk or road.
 Sometimes forcing yourself to do something that makes you uncomfortable ends up being one of the best things you can do.

 Can you run on a trail twice a week for 30 days?